Navigating Obsessive Compulsive Disorder (OCD) Therapy Types

 Below are a few common therapeutic options for OCD symptom relief.
 However, it can be beneficial to talk to your doctor if you'd like to learn more about resources in your area.

-Cognitive behavioral therapy (CBT) and talk therapy
+Cognitive behavioral therapy (CBT) for OCD

 Cognitive behavioral therapy has been called by some experts the "current gold standard of psychotherapy."
 It uses cognitive restructuring exercises, roleplay, worksheets, mood tracking, and other techniques to help clients replace unwanted thoughts with more productive ones.
-The premise of CBT is that thoughts can influence feelings and behavior.
+The premise of cognitive-behavioral therapy is that thoughts can influence feelings and behavior.
 When thoughts are changed, behavior and feelings may follow.

 By working through intrusive or repetitive thoughts, people with OCD may find relief.
-As these thoughts are often the root of compulsive behavior, reducing the thoughts can help rid a person of the behavior, as they might not feel the urge to complete it anymore.
+As these unwanted thoughts are often the root of compulsive behavior, reducing the thoughts can help rid a person of the behavior, as they might not feel the urge to complete it anymore.
 Talking about the causes behind the development of OCD may also benefit those who might have developed fears due to an adverse event in early life.

 Exposure and response prevention therapy (ERP)